Anthony Hedges: Works

 Hedges is often regarded primarily as a light-music composer due to the large number of recordings of his light orchestral music, such as the Four Miniature Dances (1967) and the popular Kingston Sketches of 1969.
 But such works in fact represent only a small portion of his overall output.
 His orchestral works include two symphonies, a Sinfonia Concertante, concertinos for flute, horn, trumpet, bassoon, and the Variations on a theme of Rameau.

 There are numerous pieces for chorus and orchestra, including the dramatic cantata Bridge for the Living, (for which Philip Larkin wrote the text), The Temple of Solomon (a Huddersfield Choral Society commission), The Lamp of Liberty, (commissioned by Hull Philharmonic Orchestra for the Wilberforce bicentennary), I Sing the Birth (Canticles for Christmas) together with a number of large-scale works for massed junior choirs and orchestra which have been widely performed.
 Hedges' chamber-music output was also extensive, from solo to ensemble works and his vocal compositions equally numerous and varied.
 He also published a considerable amount of educational music.

-The record label Divine Art has signed pianist Adam Davis to record the complete piano music of Anthony Hedges.
-Volume 1, to be recorded in December 2025, will include his Five Preludes, Op.
+Adam Davis is recording the complete piano music of Anthony Hedges for the Divine Art record label.
+Volume 1, recorded in December 2025, includes his Five Preludes, Op.
 5, the Piano Sonata No. 1, Op.
 52, and the Five Aphorisms, Op.
 113.